cs-4241-2024/a1-gettingstarted/README.md

 **Styled page with CSS:**

-Changed the body background color to aqua.
+Changed the body background color to aqua. <br />
-##
-Changed the color of h1 to magenta.
+Changed the color of h1 to magenta. <br />
-##
-Changed font family of h2 to “Arial, Helvetica, sans-serif”.
+Changed font family of h2 to “Arial, Helvetica, sans-serif”. <br />
-##
-Changed the font-size of p to x-large.
+Changed the font-size of p to x-large. <br />
-##
 Changed ul li margin-top to 5cm.